damar-wicaksono/uqtestfuns/docs/test-functions/genz-continuous.md

 Larger values of $\boldsymbol{a}$ increase the prominence of the peak, making the integration problem more challenging.
-The offset parameters, on the other hand, does not affect significantly the difficulty of the problem and can be chosen randomly.
+The offset parameters, on the other hand, do not affect significantly the difficulty of the problem and can be chosen randomly.

 The default parameter is shown below.